paypal/nemo-core/README.md

 ### env

 use env to reference environment variables.
 E.g. a config value of `'env:PATH'` will resolve to `/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:...`

+### argv

+use argv to reference argv variables.
+E.g. a config value of `'argv:browser'` will resolve to `firefox` if you set `--browser firefox` as an argv on the command line

 ### config